confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/overview.rst

 Producer Client Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The dashboard and scenarios in this section use client metrics from a Java producer.
 The same principles can be applied to any
 other non-java clients--they generally offer similar metrics.

-The source code for the client can
-found in the :devx-examples:`examples/ccloud-monitoring/src|examples/ccloud-monitoring/src` directory.
-The client uses default configurations,
+The source code for the client can found in the :devx-examples:`examples/ccloud-monitoring/src|examples/ccloud-monitoring/src` directory.
-this is not recommended for production use cases.
-This Java producer will continue to produce the
+The sample client uses default configurations, this is not recommended for production use cases.
-same message every 100 ms until the process is interrupted.
-The content of the message is not important here, in
+This Java producer will continue to produce the same message every 100 ms until the process is interrupted.
-these scenarios the focus is on the change in client metric values.
+The content of the message is not important here, in these scenarios the focus is on the change in client metric values.

 |Producer Dashboard|